rosario-fiorella/http-dispatcher-framework/README.md

 Hide file path information in http requests/responses

-Always validate / escape user input of requests
+Always validate/escape user input of requests

 Do not allow direct access to files and folders